 Library Research Guide

 Liberal?
 Conservative?
-This guide by Valparaiso University provides different sources to examine bias major news outlets; additionally, this guide from Bowling Green State University is also quite helpful.
+This guide by Valparaiso University provides different sources to examine biases of major news outlets; additionally, this guide from Bowling Green State University is also quite helpful.

 Is an organization mentioned in relation to an article?
 Think tanks, associations, and other organizations usually exist for a reason.
 Learn more about the organization to identify potential biases.

-Are all biases bad?
+Are biases automatically bad?
 No. But being aware of them helps contextualize the information presented.